-Further information on how the graduate might approach the programme, and the types of support they can expect to receive from their VetGDP Adviser can be found on pages 15, 16, 17, 18 own reflections, peer and VetGDP Adviser feedback, case reviews, etc. Regular progress reviews (across all EPAs) should also be recorded in the e-portfolio, to allow the graduate and VetGDP Adviser to see how, and in which areas of activity, strengths are developing and where areas needing more practice or experience remain, prior to completion of the programme.
+Further information on how the graduate might approach the programme, and the types of support they can expect to receive from their VetGDP Adviser can be found on pages 15, 16, 17, 18 structured around their EPAs and they can record their own reflections, peer and VetGDP Adviser feedback, case reviews, etc. Regular progress reviews (across all EPAs) should also be recorded in the e-portfolio, to allow the graduate and VetGDP Adviser to see how, and in which areas of activity, strengths are developing and where areas needing more practice or experience remain, prior to completion of the programme.